Pravali2002/Portfolio/README.md

 ## Work Experience
 **AI Intern @ HydroTek Farm LLC (Present)**
--Assisting in the development and optimization of machine learning models for practical applications.
+–	Developing an AI-based system to analyse plant health and detection anomalies through image inputs, improving decision-making accuracy and contributing to customer satisfaction.Deployed scaled AI solutions using AWS BedRock, integrating automated health reporting workflows for real-time insights.
--Exploring and implementing state-of-the-art AI frameworks such as TensorFlow, PyTorch, or scikit-learn.
+-Exploring and implementing state-of-the-art AI frameworks.

 **Open source project @ HydroTek Farm (Github) (_May 2024 — Oct 2024_)**
 - Expanded the project by incorporating a camera for hydroponic farm disease detection and training a model with Roboflow to predict plant diseases and provide clients with remediation instructions.